xrdocs/telemetry/_tutorials/2016-08-08-configuring-model-driven-telemetry-with-ydk.md

 ## Define the sensor group

-We'll start by defining the sensor-group.
+Now that our script is connected to the router, we'll start by defining the sensor-group.
 Here's the first bit of YDK for that:

 ```python
 import ydk.models.openconfig.openconfig_telemetry as oc_telemetry